braincrafted/testing-bundle/README.md

         }
     }

+The master branch has been updated to be compatible with Symfony 2.3.
+If you are using Symfony <2.3 you can use the `0.1` branch.

+    {
+        "require-dev":  {
+            "braincrafted/testing-bundle": "0.1.*"
+        }
+    }

 Add the bundle to your kernel (only activate the bundle in the dev and test environment, you don't need to have it activated in the production environment):

     // app/AppKernel.php